Prakruthir12/Twitter_Sentiment-Analysis/README.md

 A Machine Learning project that analyzes the sentiment of tweets and classifies them into **Positive, Negative, or Neutral** categories using Natural Language Processing (NLP) techniques.

-This project demonstrates how text data from social media can be processed, analyzed, and used to understand public opinion.
+This project demonstrates how social media text can be processed and analyzed to understand public opinion.

 ---

 ## 📌 Project Overview

-Twitter is a major platform where people express opinions about products, politics, events, and trends.
-Analyzing these tweets can help identify public sentiment toward a topic.
+Twitter is a major platform where people share opinions about products, events, and trends.
+By analyzing these tweets, it is possible to understand overall public sentiment toward a topic.

-This project uses **Natural Language Processing (NLP)** and **Machine Learning** techniques to classify the sentiment of tweets.
+This project applies **Natural Language Processing (NLP)** and **Machine Learning** to classify tweet sentiment.

-The workflow includes:
+Main workflow:
+1. Data collection
-1. Data preprocessing
+2. Data preprocessing
-2. Feature extraction
+3. Feature extraction
-3. Model training
 4. Sentiment classification

 ---

 ## 🚀 Features

-- Tweet text preprocessing (cleaning, tokenization)
+- Tweet text preprocessing (cleaning and tokenization)
 - Removal of URLs, mentions, hashtags, and special characters
 - Feature extraction using NLP techniques
 - Sentiment classification using machine learning
-- Data visualization for sentiment distribution
+- Visualization of sentiment distribution
-- Simple and easy-to-understand implementation

 ---